mdsosnkowski/cloudFormation/notes-webScraper.md

 ####
 Review viedeo on how to setup authentication with IAM.

+#### Wed 19
+For IAM do the following:
+1. EC2 write permissions to S3
+2. EC2 read/write permissions to RDS

 #### Fri 14
 Fixed PublicIP output not working by listing "private" Re-test RDS build if located servers in private subnets of VPC.